Excel VBA Offset Column (5 Suitable Cases)

 Offset(0, 1) : Moves the currently active cell to the next column while the row remains unchanged.

-.Select : A method that selects the specified range.
+.Select : Selects the specified range.

 Execution of Code & Viewing Output